by Collyn Rivers

 The restriction on co-joining cables applies also to 15-10 amp adaptor leads.
 These (illegally) enable 15 amps to be drawn through cable too thin to do so.
 Here again, doing so slows tripping of the associated circuit breaker.
 It may not trip in time to save a life.
 The Ampfibian 10-15 amp adaptor (described below) is legal.
 It restricts current flow from a 15 amp source, to 10 amps.

-Never use a double adaptor to enable another travel trailer to share the socket outlet.
+Never use a double adaptor to enable another caravan to share the socket outlet.
 This has always been dangerous.
 It is now illegal.
 If someone plugs your cable into a double adaptor, attempt removal amicably.
 If that fails, insist the park manager removes it for you.

 None of the above is negotiable.
 The requirements are clear and legally mandatory.
 Personal and forum ‘opinion’ is irrelevant.